 We have had some throw-downs in front of that Kenmore, let me tell you.
 The doctors told me I could get him to speak if I held what he wanted in front of him and repeated the word until he said it.

 I tried this method with milk, juice, yogurt, and cheese.
 It only worked with yogurt.
 One day we had our own little Mexican standoff over juice for 10 minutes.

 I wasn’t about to stop believing in him.

 After a year of preschool, Nathan can verbally identify over 70 objects and is using two-word phrases.
 (Example-“More Juice,” “Want Yogurt”).

 His eye contact is just as good as my teenager’s, if not better!

 I see a miracle in him every day.

 I take him to our elementary school now when we get back from preschool, and he loves it!

-He gives high 5’s and fist bumps like its his job.
+Now when we see that security guard, he gives high 5’s and fist bumps like it’s his job.

 Yesterday he told a stranger hi.